The late Dr Roger Grace - former Trustee and PATRON 1945-2019

 Samara Nicholas - MNZM

 Samara was a founding trustee from 2002- 2019 .
-She was recognised in 2005 in the Sir Peter Blake Leadership Awards.
+She was recognised in 2005 in the Blake Leadership Awards.
 She holds a Bachelor of Applied Science degree from AUT and is a graduate of Northland Polytechnic’s Diploma of Environmental Management.
 Samara founded the Experiencing Marine Reserves programme in 2001, and the EMR community guided snorkel days in 2004.
 She is also a graduate of Kamo High School where she was Head Girl and played a key role in the school’s marine reserve proposal and establishment.
 Samara is a PADI Dive Master and a registered assessor for unit standards in snorkelling.
-Samara is a consulting trustee and has responsibility for the overall management and direction of all programmes.
 She is also the national EMR coordinator and a regular public speaker and metor for marine conservation projects.
 In 2018 she was honored as a member of the New Zealand Order of Merit for services to marine education and conservation.

 Whakamana te maunga Whakamana te wai He mauri o ngᾱ tangata Ngᾱ mea katoa he pai